Places To Visit In Rajasthan

 Ranakpur

 Ranakpur is a small village in the Pali district of Rajasthan.
-Located on the western side of the Aravalli Range, Ranakpur rests midway Udaipur and Jodhpur.
+Located on the western side of the Aravalli Range, Ranakpur rests midway between Udaipur and Jodhpur.
 This village is famous for the 15th-century Ranakpur Jain Temple, which holds immense religious significance for the Jains.
-The place sees a lot of tourist footfall during the months of October, November, and December.
+The place sees a lot of tourist footfall during October, November, and December.
 Though these are the preferred months, one can visit summer, monsoon, winter – anytime.
 The local attractions of this place are not too far from one another.
 They can easily be covered in two or three days.

 Also read: Places To Visit In Mumbai